0xRar/SecNotes/Web Security/LFI and RFI.md

 # LFI (Local File Inclusion)
-This is a vulnerability tat allows an attacker to include files on a server through the webbrowser basically to read them, apart from the hosted web-root directory.
+This is a vulnerability that allows an attacker to include files on a server through the web browser basically to read them, apart from the hosted web-root directory.

 LFI is mostly caused when a developer is too lazy to write a secure code >.<